Optimization under second order constraints: are the finite element discretizations consistent ?: Discussion on the Aguilera and Morin's articles

 \item[C.3] The basis test-functions are such that

-\end{itemize} In their article, they split the proof of convergence of the constraint from the proof of convergence of the functional.
-An analogy could be done with the incompressibility condition (div $u=0$) on Navier-Stokes equations.
-Separately, the Navier-Stokes and the incompressibility equations can be discretized and converge.
-Yet, there are compatibility conditions (Babushka-Brezzi condition) for the discretization of all the fields together, namely velocity and pressure.
-We do believe one could find such a compatibility condition when minimizing a functional under convex constraint.

-In addition to C.2 and C.3, the proof requires $m>2$ (even if one improves the proof by a $L^2-L^2$ instead of $L^{\infty}-L^1$ duality in their (3.3)).
-Then, condition C.2 forces to use at least $P_2$ FE (and higher).
-But then, since some test functions of the associated basis change sign (as seen by the authors p.
-3150), assumption C.3 forces to use {\em at most} $P_1$ FE~...
-So the theorem is right but unusable since the assumptions never may occur together.\\ This is seen by the authors who say they ``need to elaborate'' on the condition $m>2$.
+\end{itemize} The condition C.3 merely states that the test functions, that are supposed to approximate positive $\mathcal{C}_0^{\infty}$ functions, remain nonnegative.
+So the basis functions are at most $P_1$ or a subset of $P_k$.\\

+The condition C.2 is very classical and states that the trial space is $P_{m-1}$.
+In addition, the proof requires $m>2$.
+In other words, the trial functions must at least be $P_2$.

+This is seen by the authors who say they ``need to elaborate'' on the condition $m>2$.
 On their p.
-3150, they notice the FE discretized Hessian expands into the FD scheme (for one specific mesh !) at first order and so they refer to their FD article to conclude that their Theorem ``also holds for $m=2$'' (or $P_1$ FE). \\
+3150, they notice the FE discretized Hessian ($P_1-P_1$ and so $m=2$) expands into the FD scheme (for one specific mesh !) at first order and so they refer to their FD article to conclude that in the case of some specific meshes, their Theorem ``also holds for $m=2$'' (or $P_1-P_1$ FE). \\

-The very next example they provide is $P_1$ and they state ``since $u$ is convex, the projection $u_h$ should converge to $u$ as $h \rightarrow 0$, but this is not the case in this example.''.
-They summarize this result by saying ``although there is some sort of super-convergence for some meshes, for general meshes[...]
-FE-convex piecewise {\em linear} function may not suffice''.
-We do not share this analysis and consider this example as a counter-example.
-This non-convergence weakens also \cite{Aguilera_Morin_08}.\\
+Yet, the very next example they provide is $P_1-P_1$ and they ``report numerical evidence supporting the necessity of assuming $m>2$ in [their] Theorem 3.6'' (p.
+3150).
+They stress that ``since $u$ is convex, the projection $u_h$ should converge to $u$ as $h \rightarrow 0$, but this is not the case in this example'' (p.
+3150) and ``$(u_h)$ does not converge to $u$ as $h \rightarrow 0$'' (p.
+3151).
+They summarize this result by saying ``although there is some sort of super-convergence for some meshes, for general meshes [...]
+FE-convex piecewise {\em linear} [m=2!] function may not suffice''.
+Discussing how this numerical example articulates with \cite{Aguilera_Morin_08} is postponed to a forthcoming article.\\

-All this is even complexified when the authors cope with numerical experiments of $P_2$ FE discretization.
-They notice the FE basis functions are not all nonnegative.
-So they ``considered the usual piecewise {\em linear} nodal basis for the vertices'' (p.
+All this is even complexified when the authors cope with numerical experiments of $P_2-P_2$ FE discretization.
+As they notice, the FE test functions in the basis are not all nonnegative.
+So they ``considered the usual piecewise {\em linear} nodal basis for the vertices'' and ``the usual quadratic bubbles'' for the edges' midpoints (p.
 3152).
-In other words, they replace some $P_2$ basis functions with $P_1$ basis functions with space step divided by two.
-But the $P_1$ FE basis being not proved to converge, and even numerically proved not to converge in some cases, the proof does not apply to these experiments.\\

-Their tables of convergence are transformed into loglog graphics in Figure \ref{fig_AM_2}.
-One may not conclude the discretization converges.